-Your industry/union may have different schedules than those below that consider the type of work and conditions for your workplaces.
-The below is a recommendation for workers where those arrangements are NOT in place.
+Your industry and union may have different schedules than those below that consider the type of work and conditions for your workplaces.
+The below is a recommendation for workers where those specific arrangements are NOT in place.

 Thirst is not a reliable guide for dehydration.
 It’s essential to drink especially when working or exercising in the heat.
 Drink water, not energy or sports drinks.
 Urine that is light yellow is a good indication that you’re getting enough fluid.

 If someone is suffering from heat stress they must immediately report to and be given first aid.
 This includes resting in cooler area, keeping the skin wet and fanning to improve evaporation and cooling of the skin.